By: Yunxin (Jessica) Hu

-I chose to complete my Master’s degree in the U.S. because students receive many great opportunities and enjoy the independence to study what they like.
-It is never boring in the U.S., so I learn more than just my school work.
+I chose to complete my master’s degree in the U.S. because students receive many great opportunities here and enjoy the independence to study what they like.
+It is never boring in the U.S., so I learn a lot outside of academics.
 I also meet new people through volunteer work and networking.

 Freedom to Choose

-In my first semester at school, I knew I wanted my M.B.A. but was undecided about my specialty.
-My school encourages students to gain some basic knowledge, and then make a decision.
+In my first semester at school, I knew I wanted my master of business administration (MBA) but was undecided about my specialty.
+My school encourages students to gain some basic knowledge and then make a decision.
 I chose to specialize in accounting.
-Students here have more freedom to choose the study program that suits them.
+Students here have more freedom to choose a program that suits them.

-The best thing about studying in the U.S. is that you will never feel bored here, especially if you choose a university located in a big city like New York.
+The best thing about studying in the U.S. is that you will never feel bored here, especially if you choose a university located in a big city like New York City.
 I always find a lot of interesting things to do in my free time.
 I went to a cake baking class and baked my own pretty little macaroons.
 I took a painting class at a studio when I wanted to enjoy a peaceful and quiet environment to clear my mind.
-If you prefer some extreme sports, there are places to do target practice, car racing, and even sky diving.
-There are interesting activities happening every day.
+If you prefer sports, there are plenty activities to participate in.

-The other thing I like in the U.S is that you can easily join a volunteer group and offer your help to the people who need it most.
-I’ve worked with volunteer group for about one year now, and visited three primary schools, one nursing home, one animal shelter, and have distributed food to three food pantries.
+The other thing I like in the U.S. is that you can easily join a volunteer group and offer your help to the people who need it most.
+I have worked with volunteer group for about one year now and have visited three primary schools, one nursing home, one animal shelter, and I distributed food to three food pantries.
 I really enjoy helping people and every time I have served people from my home country, I feel even happier and a little bit proud.
-For some Chinese immigrants, English is very difficult, and no one but me, a Chinese student, can fully understand what they truly need.
-That gives you a wonderful feeling.

-Speaking of networking, I personally think networking is the key to finding a job.
-If you want to find a job in the U.S right after your graduation, you should start networking right now!
+Speaking of networking, I personally think networking is the key to finding a good job.
+If you want to find a job in the U.S. right after your graduation, you should start networking right now.
 Even if you are not an outgoing person, you should try to overcome that or just pretend you are outgoing.
-Like one of my friends always says: “Don’t be shy!
-Just try!”
+Like one of my friends always says: “Don’t be shy, just try!”